robertgentel/FlowState/README.md

 4. Open game.blend

 ## My Controller Doesn't work!!!
-If under settings>controller you don't see stick movement from the radio you've connected, please follow this tutorial.
+If under settings>controller you don't see stick movement from the radio you've connected, please follow this tutorial (https://www.youtube.com/watch?v=FDRx-TblE64&feature=youtu.be).
 Then create a github issue stating the controller or dongle you are trying to use, and the controller mapping text you got from AntiMicro.
-Please remember that if all else fails, you can connect your BetaFlight flight controller and reciever to the computer and use it as the joystick input as seen here https://www.youtube.com/watch?v=wuobzowLfj0
+Please remember that if all else fails, you can connect your BetaFlight flight controller and reciever to the computer and use it as the joystick input as seen here (https://www.youtube.com/watch?v=wuobzowLfj0).